ibm-cloud-docs/sell/software-get-start.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center** > **Sell** > **Get started**.
 2. Enter the name of your company as you want it to be displayed in the {{site.data.keyword.cloud_notm}} catalog.

     The company name doesn't need to be finalized.
-You can update it later from the My Company page in Partner Center if necessary.
+You can update it later from the My company page in Partner Center if necessary.
     {: tip}

 ## Create a test environment
 {: #sw-create-testenv}